jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 Here is the link to documentation of the [k8sattributes processor](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor).

-Edit the `openTelemetry-manifest.yaml`, by adding the right defintion of processor
+2. Edit the `openTelemetry-manifest.yaml` and add the correct processor components with:

 ```bash
 vi ~/HOT_DAY_SCRIPT/exercise/02_collector/trace/openTelemetry-manifest.yaml